tarhelypark/kickstart/README.md

 Kickstart files
 ===============

 - *xen-lvm-all-auto-min_admin-hu.cfg*: Kickstart for XEN HVM with LVM.
-Root partotion will us all available space and swap will be 8GB.
+Root partition will use all available space and swap will be duble of RAM.
 Basic admin tools and EPEL repo will be installed.

 Root password
 =============

-During the installation _root_ will be set to _'tmppwd'_.
+During the installation _root_ password will be set to _'tmppwd'_.
+__Don't forget to change _root_ password after the first boot!__